grid5000/g5k-api/README.md

         $ ./bin/g5k-api server start -e development

+* If you need to be authneticated for some development , use:

+				$ HTTP_X_API_USER_CN=dmargery ./bin/g5k-api server start -e development

   If you want to develop on the UI, you should probably setup an SSH tunnel between your machine and one of the MySQL server of Grid'5000, so that you can access the current jobs: